 Recommended Reading: Menu Engineering: The Science of Optimizing Your Menu

 Swap regular dish names with a spooky version

-Change up your menu names to give a new, creepy vibe to your existing dishes.
-This way, you can skip the hassle and costs of testing out new dishes, and keep your menu consistent with what your diners already love.
+Change up the names of your menu items to give a new, creepy vibe to your existing dishes.
+This way, you can skip the hassle and cost of testing out new dishes and keep your menu consistent with what your diners already love.